 The remaining of the deck railing cost estimate covers cost factors and the retail cost of deck railing supplies should you consider purchasing and assembling your own railings.
 All related costs including permits and installation labor costs are discussed along with sample projects using the cost ranges for each material.

-Various Type of Deck Railing Cost Factors
+Deck Railing Cost Factors

 The list of porch and deck railing price factors starts with those related to materials and moves to labor cost factors.